jacobceranski/signal-triage/instructions/USAGE.md

-# Signal Triage — Usage Instructions (Beginner-Friendly)
+# Signal Triage — Usage Instructions

 This guide explains how to download, run, test, and understand **Signal Triage**.